Chambers Europe, 2019

 Andreas is a partner specialising in corporate matters.

 He leads the firm’s Foreign Direct Investment practice and assists foreign companies often backed by IDA Ireland expand their businesses into Europe through Ireland.
 He has an extensive knowledge of the commercial challenges generated by Brexit and has written and spoken on the subject extensively.
-He has developed strategies for companies to mitigate against the impact of what will undoubtedly be a ‘hard’ Brexit.
+He has developed strategies for companies to mitigate against the impact of Brexit.

 Andreas has acted as lead partner on a very broad spectrum of transactions including venture capital investments, foreign direct investment, project finance deals, tax based investment schemes, joint ventures, mergers, acquisitions, management buy outs and restructurings.

-Andreas is a member of the Multilaw Executive Council and acts as Head of Global Business Development.
-With 8,500 lawyers in 100 countries and a combined annual revenue of $4.5bn, Multilaw is ranked by Chambers Global as an ‘Elite’ international network of law firms.
+Andreas is a member of the Multilaw Executive Council.
+With 10,000 lawyers in 100 countries and a combined annual revenue of $5bn, Multilaw is ranked by Chambers Global as an ‘Elite’ international network of law firms.
 Philip Lee is the only Irish member.

 He has considerable experience in transactional and advisory matters with particular specialism in corporate/ commercial, corporate recovery/ debt restructuring and insolvency, project finance/ capital market and corporate governance matters.